 How to get to Wat

-Make your way to the red staircase.
-There are 344 steps between you and the golden chedi at the top.
-Don’t worry, they are easy to climb.
-Along the way, there are plenty of distractions where you can linger if you need a break.
+Make your way to the iconic red staircase.
+There are 344 steps between you and the magnificent golden chedi at the top.
+Don’t worry, the climb is gentle, and there are plenty of distractions along the way, including serene gardens, gongs to ring for good luck, and resting spots where you can catch your breath and admire the view.

-The chedi houses a sacred Buddha relic and murals detailing Buddha’s teachings in the main temple.
-After you have seen the inside of the chedi, spend some time taking in the panoramic views of old Bangkok.
+The chedi houses a sacred Buddha relic and stunning murals detailing Buddha’s teachings in the main temple.
+Once you reach the top, spend some time soaking in the panoramic views of old Bangkok—it’s one of the best temple views in the city.

 What to do near Wat Saket

-• Get in line at Raan Jay Fai for a meal cooked by the famous chef in googles
+- Get in line at Raan Jay Fai for a meal cooked by Bangkok’s famous chef in goggles at this Michelin-starred street food spot.

-• If the wait is too long, head to Tee Yen Ta Fo for some pork leg and rice
+- If the wait is too long, head to Tee Yen Ta Fo for some delicious pork leg and rice.

-• Wander nearby Bobae Market, a bustling wholesale clothing market with plenty of fresh fruit and vegetables and halal food stalls.
+- Wander through this bustling wholesale clothing market, full of fresh fruit, vegetables, and halal food stalls.

 How to get to Golden Mount Temple